tejaslinge/Risk-Management-and-Markowitz-Efficient-Frontier/README.md

 Markowitz Efficient Frontier and other risk management measures

 In this Jupyter Notebook, I've demonstrated how to calculate some of the basic risk measures and plot the Efficient Frontier for a portfolio in Python.
-This notebook includes calculation of measures such as:
+This notebook includes calculation and plots of measures such as:
 1. Standard Deviation (Volatility)
 2. Expected Returns
 3. Drawdown